Godfather27/FactoryBot/FactoryBot/README.md

 ## Dependent Attributes

-Attributes can be based on the values of other attributes using the closure definition style.
+Attributes can be based on the values of other attributes using the callable definition style.
-The closure gets passed in the partially hydrated model.
+The callable gets passed in the partially hydrated model.
 The model gets hydrated with the specified params in order, so putting the email last enables us to access `firstName` and `lastName`.

 ```php